DinoChiesa/ApigeeEdge-Workshop-20160728/Lab Guides/Securing-APIs-with-OAuth/README.md

       <GenerateResponse enabled="true"/>
     </OAuthV2>
     ```

+    Note: pasting this configuration in will change the name and display name of
+    the policy.

     The OAuthV2 policy in Apigee Edge performs many tasks: generating tokens,
     validating tokens, invalidating tokens, and so on.
 The value of the
     **Operation** element indicates the action to take.
 In this case, we want